DomBBB/test/README.md

 # <p> <img src="assets/logo.png" height="30"> ARTify Studio </p>

 ARTify Studio is a desktop application where users can upload images and apply various artistic styles to it.
-It supports customization options such as filters, image editing, and frames aswell as the export of the edited images.
+It supports customization options such as filters, image editing, and frames, aswell as exporting the final images.
 This guide will walk you through the setup and use of the app.

 - 🎴 Images reimagined in styles of Monet, Van Gogh, Cezanne, and Ukiyo-e.
-- 🤖 Generative UI to apply selected styles to your images.
+- 🤖 Deep Learning powered Generative AI to apply styles to your images.
-- 🎨 Filters and adjustments to add your own customizations.
+- 🎨 Own customizations through filters, editing and further adjustments.
 - 🖥️ Intuitive UI with easy-to-navigate sliders, dropdowns, and checkboxes.
-- 💾 Save edited images to a gallery and export them in various formats.
+- 💾 Save edited images to your gallery and export them in various formats.

 ---